 - The Tony Kart Formula model was made in 1991 and became the poster kart of the racing team that was founded under Tony Kart

 - The Tony Kart Racer chassis, made in 2004, is still in use to this day!
-The Racer has won the most amount of titles in Tony Kart history
+The Racer has won the most titles in Tony Kart history

-From international to checking out your home turf, Margay Racing is a much-beloved and highly competitive kart manufacturer found in St. Louis, MO.
-Their journey into the karting industry started way back in 1964, so they have a long history too!
+Margay Racing is a much-beloved and highly competitive kart manufacturer founded in St. Louis, MO, by Elmer Freber.
+Their journey into the karting industry started way back in 1964, so they have a long history in the sport.

-They didn’t begin by building chassis, unlike Tony Kart, but they instead built a hugely successful quick-change gearbox specifically designed for go-karts.
-Back then, the company was known as Mar-Kart and quickly became a well-known name in the growing kart industry found here in the US of A.
+They didn’t begin by building chassis like Tony Kart did, but they instead built a hugely successful quick-change gearbox specifically designed for go-karts.
+Back then, the company was known as Mar-Kart, and quickly became a well-known name in the growing kart industry in the USA.

 When a kart building company known as King Kart went up for safe, the founder of Mar-Kart swooped in to buy up and combine everything he’d built, making way for full kart manufacturing in 1968.

-They quickly started to re-invent huge parts of kart racing and how karts were built, as seen with their “Sidewinder” kart released in the 1970s.
-This was the first production kart where the engine was mounted beside, not behind the driver.
-And what do you know, to this day we still see this style of kart as standard!
+They quickly started to reinvent huge parts of kart racing and how karts were built, as seen with their Sidewinder kart released in the 1970s.
+This was the first production kart where the engine was mounted beside the driver, rather than behind them.
+To this day we still see this style of kart as standard.

-Since ground-breaking kart designs as these, Margay started to build a reputation for themselves which remains constant and highly thought of today.
+With ground-breaking kart designs like these, Margay started to build a reputation for themselves that remains constant and highly thought of today.

 The sons of the original founder entered into kart racing with Margay karts, and this really established the brand as more than just a kart producing company.
 They started to be regarded as competitive, and before long, they became a staple US kart racing brand, hence the introduction of ‘Racing’ to their name.

-Their products fall into what I’d call a middling price point, and a huge boon of their production is the fact that all chassis and parts can be found here in the US.
-No expensive import fees or shipping costs; it’s all right here!
+Their products come in at fairly average price points, and a huge boon of their production is the fact that all chassis and parts can be found in the US, eliminating the need for import costs that can make Tony Karts expensive.

 Notable Margay Racing Chassis

-- The Margay Sidewinder, mentioned above, was the first production kart to include the engine mounted beside the driver as opposed to behind
+- The Margay Sidewinder was the first production kart to include the engine mounted beside the driver as opposed to behind them

 - The Margay X2 model is iconic for its design based on European karts, bringing the success of karting overseas to American soil

-Another home-grown brand, Top Kart has become known as a great and rather competitive entry-level manufacturer that keeps prices to an affordable level for the standard American kart enthusiast.
+Another US brand, Top Kart has become known as a great and rather competitive entry-level manufacturer that keeps prices to an affordable level for the standard American kart enthusiast.

-Top Kart was founded and remains based in Indianapolis, IN; a place probably best known due to its world-renowned race track on the doorstep, Indianapolis Motor Speedway.
-It was placed here with good reason, and all of the energy and racing excitement from that venue have influenced all that Top Kart does, and has done for the last 40 years.
+Solid rigs, good foundations, and a kart that’ll last – these are great ways to describe Top Kart chassis and as a company.
+Top Kart was founded and remains based in Indianapolis, IN, a place probably best known for the Indianapolis Motor Speedway.
+It was placed here with good reason, and all of the energy and racing excitement from that venue have influenced all that Top Kart does and has done for the last 40 years.

 You gain access to driver coaching, video analysis services, kart maintenance for the lifetime of the vehicle, and a whole list of other amazing things that truly define the ‘family’ vibe that Top Kart was going for.

-Whenever you go to a Top Kart tent-manned race, you’ll have access to all of the above and more!
-They also understood that buying a kart is quite the investment for some, and have an arrive-and-drive program complete with coaching and advice for new drivers to give more insight into the sport.
+They also understood that buying a kart is quite the investment for some, and they have an arrive-and-drive program complete with coaching and advice for new drivers to give more insight into the sport.

-The biggest thing that defines this brand, as you can probably see, isn’t just the chassis and kart.
-They created a community, a support network, and overall made a true team feeling for anybody who chooses to invest in them.
+The biggest thing that defines this brand, as you can probably see, isn’t just the karts themselves.
+They created a community, a support network, and overall created a true team feeling for anybody who chooses to invest in them.

 Notable Top Kart Chassis

-- The Top Kart Carter model is dubbed the ‘Economy’ chassis that they produce, and it is currently one of the most affordable brand-new builds that can be purchased in the karting world
+- The Top Kart Carter model is dubbed the ‘Economy’ chassis that they produce, and it is currently one of the most affordable brand-new builds you can buy

 - The Top Kart MSTEM3 EV is a ground-breaking premier chassis designed to encourage STEM involvement in the US by inviting high school and collegiate students to learn through fixing and tuning it

-- The Top Kart SR30.2 is a premier race chassis that has seen many iterations over the years, bringing Top Kart their most notoriety on the track
+- The Top Kart SR30.2 is a premier race chassis that has seen many iterations over the years, bringing Top Kart most of their competitive notoriety on the track

-Let’s take a trip across the pond again to look at this Italian manufacturer, who turned a family nickname and one man’s joy of anything with an engine, into a worldwide brand with which Formula One drivers are affiliated!
+Birel ART is another Italian manufacturer, which turned a family nickname and one man’s joy of anything with an engine into a worldwide brand with which Formula One drivers are affiliated!

-The company was founded by Umberto Sala who was working as a manager for a car and motorcycle shop near Milan.
-He wanted an outlet for his love of motorsport and karting was getting big in Europe back in the late 50s, so he joined the metaphorical race simply for the fun of it without lofty ideas.
+The company was founded by Umberto Sala, who was working as a manager for a car and motorcycle shop near Milan.
+He wanted an outlet for his love of motorsport and karting was getting big in Europe back in the late 1950s, so he joined in simply for the fun of it without any lofty ideas.

 Soon enough, his son became involved as the test driver for the karts he made, and before long, Oscar Sala was placing highly in kart races throughout Italy.
-This was how Birel really became known in the rat race of kart manufacturing!
+This was how Birel really became known in the world of kart manufacturing.

-Back in 1974, however, was when the place of competitive manufacturer was secured for them.
-They teamed up with the engine manufacturer, IAME, to make a kart racing team that quickly took the European and International scenes by storm.
+But it was in 1974 that they secured their reputation as a competitive kart manufacturer.
+They teamed up with the engine manufacturer IAME to make a kart racing team that quickly took the European and international scenes by storm.

-Ever since that point, they’ve followed a rather close blueprint for development similar to Tony Kart.
-Unlike their fellow Italian kart brand, however, Birel ART took steps in the late 90s and early 00s to assist and guide amateur karting enthusiasts.
+Ever since that point, they’ve followed a rather similar blueprint for development to Tony Kart.
+But unlike their fellow Italian kart brand, Birel ART took steps in the late 1990s and early 1990s to assist and guide amateur karting enthusiasts.

-Formula One drivers such as Daniel Ricciardo and Robert Kubica became involved with Birel during their karting careers, and started their own product lines for excellence within competitive karting, making the manufacturer a perfect combination of accessible and professional.
+F1 drivers, such as Daniel Ricciardo and Robert Kubica, became involved with Birel during their karting careers, and started their own product lines for excellence within competitive karting, making the manufacturer a perfect combination of accessible and professional.

 Notable Birel ART Chassis

-- The Birel NO35 was designed as the world’s first-ever endurance kart chassis, made to be ran over long periods of time in grueling races internationally
+- The Birel NO35 was designed as the world’s first-ever endurance kart chassis, made to run over long periods of time in grueling races

-- The Birel S11 is the latest iteration of their award-winning KZ racing series kart, renowned already due to its long history of improvements and innovations
+- The Birel S11 is the latest iteration of their award-winning KZ racing series kart, renowned thanks to its long history of improvements and innovations

-CRG is yet another Italian powerhouse kart manufacturer whose name has become more and more well-known overseas.
-They don’t have as much of a well-fleshed out origin story as some of these brands, but their name is recognized immediately by anybody in the world of karting.
+CRG Kart is yet another Italian powerhouse kart manufacturer whose name has become more and more well-known overseas.
+They don’t have as much of a well-fleshed out origin story as some of the other karting brands on our list, but their name is still recognized immediately by many in the world of karting.

-Of the group, this brand is actually the ‘youngest’, being founded in 1986 as an evolution of a smaller company, Kalì Kart.
-Because of being developed later, after the initial karting boom of the 50s and 60s, CRG have benefitted from years of having gathered research on the market and what people are looking for from their karts.
+Of the group, this brand is actually the youngest, being founded in 1986 as an evolution of a smaller company, Kalì Kart.
+As a result of being developed later, after the initial karting boom of the 1950s and 1960s, CRG have benefitted from years of having gathered research on the market and finding out what people are looking for from their karts.

-In spite of being the young whippersnapper of the kart manufacturing world, CRG has reached a high level of respect from those within the karting sector.
-A lot of Formula One drivers raced in CRG colors during their early years, such as Lewis Hamilton, and have continued a partnership to keep creating great innovations.
+In spite of being the young whippersnapper of the kart manufacturing world, CRG has gained a high level of respect from those within the karting sector.
+A lot of Formula One drivers raced in CRG colors during their early years, including Lewis Hamilton, and they have continued a partnership to keep creating great innovations.

-Above all else, CRG focuses on diligent market research to fill gaps in the market.
-They fall comfortably between premium kart manufacturers such as Tony Kart and Birel ART, while staying on the more accessible side like Top Kart.
+Above all else, CRG focuses on diligent research to fill gaps in the market.
+They aren’t quite at the level of premium kart manufacturers such as Tony Kart and Birel ART, and instead stay on the more accessible side like Top Kart.